MerkulovDaniil/hse24/lectures/lec_9/lec_9.md

     \end{split}
     $$ {#eq-gd-cs-smoothness}
     Typically, for the convergent gradient descent algorithm the higher the learning rate the faster the convergence.
 That is why we often will use $\alpha = \frac1L$.
- * After it we add convexity:
+ * After that we add convexity:
     $$
     \begin{split}
     \uncover<+->{ f(y) &\geq f(x) + \langle \nabla f(x), y-x\rangle} \uncover<+->{ \text{ with } y = x^*, x = x^k} \\